Kalu Pande: Kalu Pande memorial

-The burial ground of Kaji Kalu Pande on a hill top.
-It lies in Chandragiri, western outskirts of Kathmandu from where Gorkha can be seen.
-It is said that Kalu Pande requested to be buried where he could see his homeland of Gorkha so, he was buried in that spot.
-It is also called Kalu Pande Hill and is a popular hiking spot.
+The burial ground of Kaji Kalu Pande is situated on a hilltop.
+It lies in Chandragiri, on the western outskirts of Kathmandu, from where areas associated with the former Gorkha Kingdom, including regions west of the Trishuli River now forming part of present-day Dhading District, can be seen.
+It is said that Kalu Pande requested to be buried where he could see his homeland of Gorkha Kingdom; accordingly, he was buried at that site.
+It is also called Kalu Pande Hill and is a popular hiking destination.

+A national highway in Dhading District is named after him, known as the Kalu Pandey Highway (National Highway 43), which runs through northern parts of the district.